 In the high-speed, complex highway environment, lane-changing skills are very important.
-Have your teen spend lots of time practicing the lane-changing and passing skills previously learned in "Skill Ten: multi-lane roads," until they are comfortable performing them at highway speeds.
+Have your teen spend lots of time practicing the lanechanging and passing skills previously learned in "Skill ten: multi-lane roads", until they are comfortable performing them at highway speeds.
 Remind your teen to:

-- Change lanes one at a time only. - Watch mirrors for tailgaters and move to another lane to let them pass.
+- · Watch for merging vehicles, and move left one lane to make space for them when needed. - Change lanes one at a time only. - Watch mirrors for tailgaters and move to another lane to let them pass.
 Grow comfortable with checking blind spots frequently to be aware of the traffic around you.